 About a half-hour drive from downtown, make it a day getaway that offers both guided and self-guided tours.
-Explore the variety offered as part of the 12 Mt.
-Seymour Discovery trails on your own or with a guide.
+Explore the snowshoeing at Mt.
+Seymour on your own or with a guide.
 Snowshoe rentals are available.

 For those wanting a guide, choose from tours for all experience levels offered by Mt.
 Seymour.
 If you’re a newbie to snowshoeing, Mt.
 Seymour offers their 2-hour Intro to Snowshoeing Tour, which introduces the basic techniques, safety measures, and prime spots on the mountain.

 Other offerings include the Chocolate Fondue Tour for the apres lover or the 2-hour Twilight Tour for the adventurous night explorer!
-All tours come with knowledgeable guides and rental equipment.
-Find all tours available (even tours for you and your baby) on Mt.
-Seymour Snowshoe Tours.
+All tours (including one where you can bring your baby) come with knowledgeable guides and rental equipment.

 About a two-hour drive from Vancouver, you’ll find Whistler, British Columbia.
 Here, the snowshoe enthusiast can enjoy a day trip or stay overnight and make it a mini-vacation.

 Ski Callaghan provides access to Whistler Olympic Park and Callaghan Country Wilderness Adventures, two adjacent snowshoeing areas in Whistler.
-Purchase a daily pass for access to the combined trail network of over 120 km (75 mi) of trails in Whistler Olympic Park and Callaghan Country.
+Purchase a daily pass to access the combined trail network in Whistler Olympic Park and Callaghan Country.

 For our furry friends, Whistler Olympic Park, Callaghan Country Wilderness Adventures, and Ski Callaghan all offer dog-friendly trails as well.

-Lost Lake Cross Country Ski & Snowshoe Trails
+Lost Lake Cross Country Ski and Snowshoe Trails

 Read More: BC Luxury Snowshoe Getaways

-No matter what your fitness level, each venue has something for everyone.
-If you have never snowshoed before it can be a magical time to see some wildlife, perhaps a snow rabbit.
+No matter what your fitness level is, each venue has something for everyone.
+If you have never snowshoed before, it can be a magical time to see some wildlife, perhaps a snow rabbit.